amfelso/curiosity-pipeline/README.md

 The pipeline runs on a nightly schedule (disabled by default to save costs) and performs the following steps:

+0. **Daily Scheduler**:
+   - Triggers the pipeline on a nightly schedule to automate the retrieval and processing of Mars rover images.

 1. **Fetch Images and Metadata**:
    - Retrieves 1-5 random images from NASA's Mars Rover API for a specific date (Earth date or sol).
    - Outputs a list of image URLs and associated metadata.